MicrosoftDocs/memdocs/sccm/mdm/deploy-use/migrate-mixed-authority.md

 ### Cmdlet *Switch-MdmDeviceAuthority*

 #### SYNOPSIS
 Switches the management authority of MDM devices that do not have users associated with them (For example: Bulk enrolled devices).
-The cmdlet will switch between Intune and SCCM management authorities for the specified devices based on their management authorities when the cmdlet is invoked.
+The cmdlet switches between Intune and Configuration Manager management authorities for the specified devices based on their management authorities when the cmdlet is invoked.

 ### SYNTAX
 `Switch-MdmDeviceAuthority -DeviceIds <Guid[]> [-Credential <PSCredential>] [-Force] [-LogFilePath <string>] [-LoggingLevel {Off | Critical | Error | Warning | Information | Verbose | ActivityTracing | All}] [-Confirm] [-WhatIf] [<CommonParameters>]`